weiguUL/covid-portal/content/english/_index.md

 plotly: true
 ---

-The Luxembourgish COVID-19 Data Portal provides information, guidelines, tools and services to support researchers to utilise Swedish and European infrastructures for data sharing.
+The Luxembourgish COVID-19 Data Portal provides information, guidelines, tools and services to support researchers to utilise Luxembourgish and European infrastructures for data sharing.
 The portal is a national node of the [European COVID-19 Data Portal](https://covid19dataportal.org).
 The portal is operated by the [ELIXIR Luxembourg Node](https://elixir-luxembourg.org/) (ELIXIR-LU), the [Laboratoire national de santé](https://lns.lu/) (LNS) and partners.
 Suggestions, corrections, and other comments are [most welcome](/contact/).